ManticoreGamesInc/platform-documentation/src/api/vfx.md

 ### `Play`

-In this example, a script is placed as a child of a Visual Effect object (e.g. Spark Explosion VFX).
+In this example, a script is placed as a child of a Visual Effect object (for example Spark Explosion VFX).
 The `Play()` function is called periodically, with a random delay between 2 and 4 seconds.
 VFXs work best when they are under a client context.

 ```lua
 local VFX = script.parent